 Set the Threshold to 60, as shown below.

-Finally, click Add to add the alert condition.
+Finally, click ADD to add the alert condition.
 This takes you back to the Create alerting policy page, which displays the new condition, as shown below.

 - Click NEXT.